alexmchale/quick-bundler/README.markdown

 Quick Bundler
 =============

-Quick Bundler searches for the nearest Gemfile and loads the libraries specified inside it.
-It's nothing more than a wrapper to Bundler to locate a Gemfile and load it.
+Quick Bundler searches for the nearest Gemfile and loads the gems specified inside it.
+It's nothing more than a wrapper to Bundler to locate a Gemfile, load it, then require all gems in the Gemfile.

 Installing
 ==========

     gem install quick-bundler

 Usage
 =====